Adolf Hitler's rise to power: Weimar parties fail to halt Nazis

 A middle-class liberal party strong enough to block the Nazis did not exist – the People's Party and the Democrats suffered severe losses to the Nazis at the polls.
 The Social Democrats were essentially a conservative trade union party, with ineffectual leadership.
-The Catholic Centre Party maintained its voting block, but was preoccupied with defending its own particular interests and wrote Bullock: "through 1932–3 ... was so far from recognizing the danger of a Nazi dictatorship that it continued to negotiate with the Nazis".
+The Catholic Centre Party maintained its voting bloc, but was preoccupied with defending its own particular interests and wrote Bullock: "through 1932–3 ... was so far from recognizing the danger of a Nazi dictatorship that it continued to negotiate with the Nazis".
 The Communists meanwhile were engaging in violent clashes with Nazis on the streets, but Moscow had directed the Communist Party to prioritise destruction of the Social Democrats, seeing more danger in them as a rival for the loyalty of the working class.
 Nevertheless, wrote Bullock, the heaviest responsibility lay with the German right wing, who "forsook a true conservatism" and made Hitler their partner in a coalition government.

+A 2008 systematic statistical analysis found that Weimar voting behavior was consistent with democratic elections in different times and places, contrary to other scholars treating the Weimar elections as a unique case.
+According to the analysis, the groups most hurt by the economic depression had diverging interests and so behaved differently.
+Those who were unemployed or at risk of unemployment disproportionately supported the Communists and sometimes the Social Democrats; the working poor who were hurt by the economy but not risking unemployment (self-employed shopkeepers and professionals, domestic employees, helping family members), especially in Protestant regions, disproportionately supported the Nazis; some working poor, particularly domestic and peasant workers, kept loyal to the Catholic Centre Party due to the Nazi agricultural policy failing to appeal to southern German farmers, as well as economic incentive from the Catholic Church.